Explore every neighborhood we cover.

 3 neighborhoodsCuesta Park

-$3MWalk 40$1450/sqftTop SchoolsMountain View's family-first neighborhood — top schools (Bubb Elementary, Mountain View High), large lots, and proximity to both Cuesta Park and 85/237 commute corridors.
+$3MWalk 40$1450/sqftTop SchoolsMountain View's quiet residential neighborhood: top schools (Bubb Elementary, Mountain View High), large lots, and proximity to both Cuesta Park and 85/237 commute corridors.

 Read profileOld Mountain View